 - A driver is written to coordinate test case input and output.

 - Drivers are removed, and clusters are combined moving upward in the program structure.

 In this top-down and bottom-up approach is combined, and testing is done.
 Thus, Sandwich testing has advantages of both the top-down testing as well as the bottom up.

 This non-incremental integration approach is called a big band approach for integration testing.
 Sometimes there is a tendency to attempt non-incremental integration in which all the components are combined in advance, and the entire program is tested.

 In these when a set of errors are encountered, correction becomes quite difficult as isolation of all components causes complications due to the vast expanse of the entire program.

-Even when the errors are corrected, new ones appear and the process continues in a seemingly endless loop.
+Even when the errors are corrected, new ones appear, and the process continues in an endless loop.

 An example of Integration Testing: